-Welcome to the West Valley-Mission Community College District!
-The Chancellor's Office is dedicated to uniting our colleges in a shared vision of educational excellence, where students from diverse backgrounds feel connected and supported in achieving their goals and aspirations.
-Under the direction of the Board of Trustees, the Chancellor leads the district in planning, organizing, and evaluating all programs, services, and activities that enhance educational opportunities for our diverse student body.
-Providing executive direction to both academic and classified administrators, the Chancellor ensures that administration, instruction, and student services align with the community's needs.
+Under the direction of the Board of Trustees, the Chancellor is the chief executive officer of the West Valley-Mission Community College District.
+The Chancellor leads the district in planning, organizing, and evaluating all programs, services, and activities that enhance educational opportunities for our diverse student body.
+The Chancellor ensures that administration, instruction, and student services align with the community's needs.

 Meet the Chancellor